AlexWaygood/Knock/README.md

 Most of the code for the gameplay is in Game.py and the Knock.py.
 As a result, this file is fairly thin on content, acting as a lightweight coordinator between the clients and classes.

+# Licence
+The licence in this repo officially gives you permission to use this code for anything, but I would greatly prefer it if you did not use it for commercial purposes without consulting me first!